HELOC On Investment Property: Complete Guide

 Debt-to-income ratio

 Your debt-to-income ratio, which is factored into your credit score, could determine whether you qualify for a home equity line of credit or not.
 Banks are hesitant to provide you with another loan if you can’t afford to pay off what you currently owe.
-The majority of banks set a maximum debt-to-income ratio of roughly 40%.
+The majority of banks set a maximum debt-to-income ratio of roughly 44%.
+Alternative lenders can go to 65% TDS and possibly even higher depending on your unique scenario.

 Equity in your home